PG Diploma (Postgraduate Diploma) Applied Neuropsychology (distance learning)Find a programme

 Since 2010, an academic partnership between the University of Bristol and a regional department of the UK National Health Service (NHS) has delivered educational courses and professionally accredited training in clinical neuropsychology.

-This distance learning diploma is available to students who live outside the UK and have a degree in psychology or a related discipline.
 The taught content of this diploma is identical to the taught content we provide when training clinical psychologists in the UK to specialise in clinical neuropsychology.
-The course therefore delivers an authentic reflection of clinical practice and issues.
+The programme therefore delivers an authentic reflection of clinical practice and issues.
 You will learn about a range of neuropsychological disorders and pathologies as well as focusing on principles of assessment, treatment and rehabilitation.

-Around 80 per cent of our taught content is delivered by clinicians from the NHS, and alongside lectures you will also engage in online tutorials with clinicians and academics.
-The course will deepen your knowledge and experience of clinical neuropsychology and help prepare you for work or further training in a wide range of neuropsychology and clinical positions.
+Around 80 per cent of our taught content is delivered by practising clinicians, and alongside lectures you can also engage in online tutorials with clinicians and academics.
+The programme will deepen your knowledge and experience of clinical neuropsychology and help prepare you for work or further training in a wide range of neuropsychology and clinical positions.

 - Channel Islands/IoM: full-time